 Murder Car — this is the auto in which the body of Mrs. Louise Springer was found slain.
 The car was parked at 136 W. 38th St. The discovery touched off the widest man hunt since the slaying of the Black Dahlia.

-LAPD detectives did their due diligence in Short’s slaying.
+LAPD detectives were diligent in their investigation into Short’s slaying.
 There were more than 2700 reports taken on the case.
 There were over 300 named suspects.
 Fifty had been arrested and subsequently released.
 There had been nineteen confessions–none of which panned out.

 Jean Spangler [Photo courtesy LAPL]

 Good intentions didn’t get the grand jury any concrete answers to the unsolved homicides or disappearances..
 The jury was sidetracked by the continuing saga of local gangster Mickey Cohen and other issues which demanded their attention.
-In the end they passed the baton to the 1950 grand jury.
-But they, too, were sidetracked by other issues.
+In the end they passed the baton to the 1950 grand jury — which also found itself sidetracked by other issues.

-Despite the efforts of the grand jury, the homicides or disappearances of the following women remain unsolved to this day: Elizabeth Short, Jeanne French, Rosenda Mondragon, Laura Trelstad, Gladys Kern, Louise Springer, Mimi Boomhower, and Jean Spangler.
+Despite the efforts of the grand jury, the homicides or disappearances of the following women remain unsolved to this day: Elizabeth Short, Jeanne French, Rosenda Mondragon, Laura Trelstad, Gladys Kern, Louise Springer, Mimi Boomhower, and Jean Spangler — and this is not a complete list.

-NOTE: This concludes my Black Dahlia posts for 2017.
+NOTE: This concludes my series of Black Dahlia posts for now.
 I invite you to stay with me as I unearth more of L.A.’s most deranged crimes.

 Cops thought maybe they’d finally caught a break in the case when twenty-three year old Charles E. Lynch telephoned the homicide squad asking that they come and arrest him for Short’s slaying.